Integrative Biology Ph.D. Program

 The Integrative Biology Graduate Program focuses on the molecular and cellular basis of integrated biological systems.
 Principles and techniques used to study multicellular biological preparations are applied to investigate hypotheses arising from knowledge of molecular and cellular biology.
 Cells and tissues are studied in their “social” context, with multicellular preparations including co-cultures of different cell types, isolated tissues, organ systems, or whole animals.

 The Integrative Biology Graduate Program promotes cross-disciplinary research with the goal of training students for careers as independent investigators.
 Areas of research interest in the program include response and adaptation to physiological stresses (exercise, microgravity, and pregnancy) and to pathological stresses (hypertension, inflammatory and immune diseases, diabetes, sepsis, and cancer).

-Students in the program benefit from the strong tradition of interdisciplinary training at UT Southwestern Medical Center.
+Students benefit from the strong tradition of interdisciplinary training at UT Southwestern Medical Center.

 Specific areas of investigation in the Integrative Biology Graduate Program include: